October 15, 2020

 Having worked for a healthcare system for 16 years, I have seen the value branding and strategic marketing can have to your bottom line.
 You have to treat your marketing spend as an investment, not an expense and done right, it will pay off with the results you need.

 Want to know more?
 Visit our healthcare business hub to find a variety of case studies, helpful blog posts and Agency for Change podcast episodes featuring healthcare business leaders.
-KidGlov is a content marketing agency and certified B Corp with offices in Omaha and Lincoln, Nebraska, specializing in nonprofit marketing, healthcare marketing, financial marketing, social marketing and purpose-driven businesses.
+KidGlov is a boutique, full-service, advertising, branding and content marketing agency and certified B Corp, with offices in Omaha and Lincoln, Nebraska, specializing in nonprofit marketing, healthcare marketing, financial services marketing, social impact marketing, and purpose-driven businesses.